NAPLAN Online will deliver numerous benefits including:

 The Australian Curriculum, Assessment and Reporting Authority (ACARA) has responsibility for the central management of NAPLAN and is leading the transition nationally.

 The VCAA will facilitate the transition in Victoria, in collaboration with the Government, Catholic and Independent school sectors.

-In order to undertake NAPLAN Online, schools will need an appropriate number of suitable devices for students and the network infrastructure in place to support them.
-To maximise accessibility and fairness, a wide range of computing devices will be supported, including laptops and tablets.
+In order to undertake NAPLAN Online, schools will need an appropriate number of suitable devices for students and a network infrastructure in place to support them.
+A wide range of computing devices will be supported, including laptops and tablets.

-Additional information regarding NAPLAN Online (including test design and frequently asked questions) is available on the
+Additional information regarding NAPLAN Online (including test design and technical requirements) is available on the